 In either of these methods, the message is sent using the CPE’s Basic FID.
 The coordination of message transmission and reception relative to actual change of modulation is different depending upon whether a CPE is transitioning to a more or less robust burst profile.
 Figure 51 shows the case where a CPE is transitioning to a more robust profile, while Figure 52 illustrates the transition to a less robust profile.

-7.15.1.b Local downstream management (distributed scheduling R-CPE and S-CPE)
+7.15.1b Local downstream management (between distributed scheduling R-CPE and S-CPE)

-To maintain efficient operation between the distributed scheduling R-CPE and S-CPEs, the downstream burst profile in a distributed relay zone (DRZ) is determined by the distributed scheduling R-CPE according to the quality of the signal that is received by each .
-To reduce the volume of local upstream traffic, the S-CPE monitors the CINR and compares the average value against the allowed range of operation.
-As shown in Figure 50x, threshold levels bound this region.
-These thresholds parameters are specified in the Local DCD message, and shall be used by S-CPEs to determine their optimal burst profile.
+To maintain efficient local cell operation between the distributed scheduling R-CPE and S-CPEs, the downstream burst profile in a distributed relay zone (DRZ) is determined by the distributed scheduling R-CPE according to the quality of the signal that is received by each S-CPE.
+To reduce the volume of upstream traffic in a DRZ, the S-CPE monitors the CINR and compares the average value against the allowed range of operation.
+As shown in Figure 50, threshold levels bound this region.
+These thresholds parameters are specified in the DCD message transmitted by the distribted scheduling R-CPE, and shall be used by S-CPEs to determine their optimal burst profile.
 If the received CINR falls outside of the allowed operating region as determined by the threshold parameters, the S-CPE requests a change to a new burst profile using one of the following two methods:

-a) If the S-CPE has been granted upstream bandwidth (a data grant allocation to the S-CPE’s Basic FID), the S-CPE shall send a RNG-REQ message in that allocation.
+a) If the S-CPE has been granted upstream bandwidth in a DRZ (a data grant allocation to the S-CPE’s Basic FID), the S-CPE shall send a RNG-REQ message in that allocation.
 The distributed scheduling R-CPE responds with a RNG-CMD message.

-b) If a grant is not available and the S-CPE requires a more robust burst profile on the local downstream, the S-CPE shall send a RNG-REQ message in an Local Initial Ranging interval.
+b) If a grant is not available and the S-CPE requires a more robust burst profile on the downstream, the S-CPE shall send a RNG-REQ message in a DRZ Initial Ranging interval.

 In either of these methods, the message is sent using the S-CPE’s Basic FID.
 The coordination of message transmission and reception relative to actual change of modulation is different depending upon whether an S-CPE is transitioning to a more or less robust burst profile.
 Figure 51x shows the case where an S-CPE is transitioning to a more robust profile, while Figure 52x illustrates the transition to a less robust profile.